sodabreak/MHA2HLA/README.md

 ## TODO
 - 1. finetune the original model to see the baseline
-- 2. solve the problem of SVD
+- 2. solve the problem of SVD: the computation of SVD is slow
+    - set B matrix as learnable parameters
+    - use fast SVD
-- 3. training tests to see the influence
+- 3. finish training lists as below to see the influence